 Veeam Backup & Replication conducts both full and incremental backup.
 During the first run of a backup job, Veeam Backup & Replication creates a full VM backup (VBK).
 All subsequent job cycles produce incremental backups: VIB if forward incremental backup is used or VRB if reversed incremental backup is used.
 The number of increments kept on disk depends on retention policy settings.

-This section describes only basic steps that you must take to create a backup job.
-To get a detailed description of all backup job settings, see the Creating Backup Jobs section in Veeam Backup & Replication User Guide at: https://www.veeam.com/documentation-guides-datasheets.html.
+This section describes only basic steps that you must take to create a VM backup job targeted at a cloud repository.
+To get a detailed description of all backup job settings, see the Creating Backup Jobs section in the Veeam Backup & Replication User Guide.

 To create a backup job:

-- On the Home tab, click Backup Job and select VMware or Hyper-V.
+- On the Home tab, click Backup Job and select Virtual machine > VMware vSphere or Virtual machine > Microsoft Hyper-V.